Omarov3000/ali/public/articles/lean_language_learning/text.md

 <div class="grid" />

 The app's UI adapts to show a flashcard's consolidation stage in the brain using an adaptive color palette.
-Colors range from red (new information) to violet (long-held memory).
+Colors range from red (new information) to violet (well known information).
 The entire interface changes color based on the card's consolidation stage.

 Difficulty affects repetition frequency, with higher difficulty leading to more repetitions and more colors.
 Some users intentionally set cards to high difficulty to enjoy the colors.

-User interaction presented challenges, such as feedback accuracy and mental exhaustion.
-To solve these issues, I replaced feedback buttons with gesture control.
-Touching the card reveals hidden information, swiping left indicates success, and swiping right indicates failure.
+User interaction presented some challenges, such as how to present cards on mobile that required manual scoring, and how to provide feedback when the user made a mistake for automatically scored cards.
+To solve these problems, I replaced self-grading buttons with gesture control.
+Touching the card reveals hidden information, swiping left indicates successful recall, and swiping right indicates failure.
 On computers, arrow keys are used instead of swiping.
+If the app detects an error (e.g., in a single-choice question), the correct answer is revealed with additional explanation.

 <div class="col" />